mukhortov/HESH-WordPress-Plugin/README.md

 ## Features

 * Syntax highlighting in the Post/Page HTML editor
+* _NEW:_ Syntax highlighting in the Gutenberg Code Editor
-* _NEW:_ Syntax highlighting in the Theme & Plugin editors
+* Syntax highlighting in the Theme & Plugin editors
 * Syntax highlighting for WordPress shortcodes
 * Save your posts and pages pressing `Ctrl+S` (`Cmd+S` on Mac)
 * Restore cursor position after page is reloaded